 Test The Water

-To prevent too much evaporation, regularly test the water temperature using a reliable thermometer to ensure it’s not rising too much.
-Sometimes the water temperature rises without warning, meaning it’s almost impossible to monitor by eye alone.
+To prevent excessive evaporation, regularly test the water temperature using a thermometer.
+Sometimes, the water temperature rises without warning, meaning it’s almost impossible to monitor visually.

 Some thermometers clip directly onto the tank, while others take the temperature from the inside.
-The most accurate thermometers are the ones that come with a probe, allowing you to test the actual water rather than the glass.
+The most accurate thermometers come with a probe, allowing you to test the water rather than the glass.

 Reduce Your Tank Size

-While this feels like a worst-case scenario solution, your fish will become sick if you allow harmful ammonia and nitrites to rise.
-Similarly, as we’ve already explained, simply topping up the water every day isn’t a viable long-term solution.
+The fish will become sick if you allow harmful ammonia and nitrites to rise.
+Similarly, as explained, topping up the water every day isn’t a viable long-term solution.

 Problems Caused by Water Tank Evaporation

-While evaporation is part of owning a fish tank, it can cause significant problems that affect your fish’s health and wellbeing.
-Evaporation doesn’t always seem like a big deal, but it’s responsible for:
+While evaporation is part of owning a fish tank, it can cause problems that affect the fish’s health and well-being.
+Evaporation doesn’t always seem significant, but it’s responsible for:

 Rising Ammonia Levels

-- Fish gasping at the surface in the attempt to find air
+- Fish gasping at the surface in an attempt to find air.

-Regular water changes should prevent ammonia from becoming too much of a problem after the water’s evaporated.
+Water changes should prevent ammonia from becoming a problem after evaporating.

 Increased Salinity

-Automatic top-off systems are even more beneficial to saltwater tanks, as they keep the tank’s salinity levels consistent.
+Automatic top-off systems benefit saltwater tanks, as they keep the salinity levels consistent.

 Low Oxygen Levels

 Evaporation lowers the tank’s oxygen levels.
-This is a problem for fish, as they require dissolved oxygen to breathe.
+This is a problem as fish need dissolved oxygen to breathe.

-Unfortunately, it’s not always easy to tell that there’s not enough oxygen until it’s too late, but paying attention to the most common signs can help you keep an eye on the levels within the tank.
-Symptoms of not enough oxygen include:
+Unfortunately, it’s not always easy to tell that there’s not enough oxygen until it’s too late, but paying attention to the most common signs means you can monitor the levels.

-- Labored breathing, which is seen through the rapid closing and opening of the gills
+- Labored breathing is observed through the rapid closing and opening of the gills.

-As well as adding more water into the tank, you can increase oxygen levels by adding more plants, providing a suitable substrate, and decreasing the number of fish.
+As well as adding more water into the tank, increase oxygen levels by adding more plants, providing a suitable substrate, and decreasing the number of fish.

-Increasing the aquarium’s surface area and aeration can also help, but these things are likely to speed up the rate that evaporation occurs.
+Increasing the aquarium’s surface area and aeration can also help, but they’ll likely speed up the rate at which evaporation occurs.

 Stressed Fish